 CHRIS: I arrived here by a process of evolution.
 Many events in my life have shaped and directed my life path, I often seem to be in the right place at the right time and have made contact with some outstanding artists and individuals.

 COSEY: I always felt that I would be an active 'doer' rather than a passive receiver and never settled for anything less.
 So consequently I was open to many different experiences that eventually led me to where I am now.
 Many good and bad things happened but that's what shaped me.
-I feel who I am now has been hard earnt but also a real pleasure getting here.
+I feel who I am now has been hard earned but also a real pleasure getting here.
 People always assume that you have always been the way you are or that it just happened but that's not the case.
-Life is struggle and to be a 'living' contributing individual is hard work.
+Life is struggle and to be a living' contributing individual is hard work.

 What is your relationship with the other members of Throbbing Gristle?

 CHRIS : Currently in love with one, very good with another and businesslike with the third.

 COSEY: I share my heart and soul with Chris, I am very fond and have a good relationship with Sleazy, and am in a period of reconnection with Gen.

 What is the thing you remember most about the time with Throbbing Gristle?

 CHRIS: The humor, the hard work and the moments of inspiration.
 I'm already on record as saying: "They were the best of times, they were the worst of times" That Dickens quote sums it up for me wonderfully.